-During those times, I simply need to ‘get myself together’ and incorporate balance into my life a bit more competently.
-I need to manage play, work and ministry a bit better.
-I’m using present tense, because I’m guilty of this as I type these words. 🙁
+During those times, I simply need to get myself together and incorporate balance into my life a bit more competently.
+I need to manage play, work, and ministry a bit better.
+I’m using the present tense because I’m guilty of this as I type these words. 🙁

 Then, there is the spiritual component of your life.
 This is a biggie.